MotasemAlfarra/Data_Dependent_Randomized_Smoothing/README.md

 ## Wanna Use DS in a New RS Training framework ?

 No problem, all what you need is to use the code in `optimze_sigma.py` within the training fromwork.
 Upon training, run `optimze_sigma.py` for the samples in the test set with propper setting of the hyperparameters.
 Certify the final model with the output parameters gotten from the previous step.
+Alternatively, you can install our package that contains the code for the optimization and certification by running:

+`pip install ddsmoothing-python`

+Then import the opimization class `OptimizeIsotropicSmoothingParameters` from our package in your python code.
+This class takes a PyTorch model, a DataLoader and a device.

+`def __init__(
+            self, model: torch.nn.Module,
+            test_loader: torch.utils.data.DataLoader, device: str = "cuda:0",
+    ):
+`
+Next, you need to define the `Certificate` class (either `L2Certificate` or `L1Certificate` depending on the norm of interest).
+You need to pass the batch size to this class.

+`def __init__(self, batch_size: int, device: str = "cuda:0"):`

+Finally, you can run the optimization by calling the `run_optimization` method from the `OptimizeIsotropicSmoothingParameters` class.
+`def run_optimization(
+            self, certificate: Certificate, lr: float,
+            theta_0: torch.Tensor, iterations: int,
+            num_samples: int, filename: str = './'
+    ): `
+ where:
+  `certificate (Certificate): instance of desired certification object lr (float, optional): optimization learning rate for Isotropic DDS theta_0 (torch.Tensor): initialization value per input of the test
+      loader
+  iterations (int): Description
+  num_samples (int): number of samples per input and iteration filename (str, optional): name of the file of the saved thetas`

+For further details, please check the examples in `ddsmoothing/scripts`.